Macmod/ldapx/README.md

 | `R` | ReorderList | Randomly reorders attrs | `cn,sn,uid` | `uid,cn,sn` | Random permutation |

 > [!NOTE]
-> When applying middleware chains to the attributes list, note that `w`, `W`, `p`, `e` and `g` may change the result set, by making it return *more attributes* than requested for each object.
+> When applying middleware chains to the attributes list, note that `w`, `W`, `p`, `E` and `g` may change the result set, by making it return *more attributes* than requested for each object.
 This is not a problem for most use cases, but it's possible that the client being intercepted actually checks the shape of the attributes list returned.

 ### Attributes Entries